ComputerKWasTaken/BetterEcosystemProjectManagement/ultrascripts/planning/stateboy.md

 An added state should include category, name, value, reason, and confidence.
 Description may be optional.
-Its type should be inferred by the same local value parser used for manual states, keeping one type system.
-New states inherit their category directives and receive no state-specific directives unless the user later adds them.
+Its type should be inferred by the same local value parser used for manual states.
+States use duck typing rather than a persistent declared-type contract.
+New states inherit their category directives and receive no state-specific directives unless AI marks the new state as temporary or the user later adds directives.
+Ordinary updates may not create important states; initial generation may.

 ### Validation

 Script validation remains mandatory:

 - require the corresponding setting for add/remove;
+- require set confidence at or above Minimum Confidence;
-- require confidence at or above the configured threshold;
+- require add/remove confidence at or above their separate thresholds;
+- require Important Change Confidence when setting an important state;
 - reject duplicate category/name pairs on add;
 - reject unknown categories on add;
 - reject unknown states on set/remove;
 - reject set/remove for locked states;
+- reject every attempt to remove an important state;
 - reject empty or malformed names;
 - reserve Stateboy syntax delimiters that cannot round-trip safely;
 - apply operations in response order against the evolving in-memory sheet;